alextibor/studyProjects/Security+/Sec+ StudyGuide/Review Questions/QuestionsChap4.md

 D. Server-based phishing

+17. B. Smishing is a type of phishing that occurs via text (SMS) message.

 18-  Charles wants to find out about security procedures inside his target company, but he doesn't want the people he is talking to realize that he is gathering information about the organization.
 He engages staff members in casual conversation to get them to talk about the security procedures without noticing that they have done so.
 What term describes this process in social engineering efforts?

 A. Elicitation